robbert-harms/pyschematron/README.rst

    In this phase we process the AST to create a concrete set of patterns and rules.
    All `<extends />` are resolved, abstract patterns are instantiated and redundant abstract rules and patterns are removed.
 #.
+Limit the AST to only include patterns and phases limited to the selected phase.
+#.
 Determine the query binding language to use.
    This library only supports `xslt`, `xslt2`, `xslt3`, `xpath`, `xpath2`, `xpath3`, and `xpath31`,
    where all `xslt` variations are limited to XPath expressions only.
-#.
-Bind the Schematron to the chosen phase and query binding language.
-   We select only the patterns to evaluate and pre-compile the corresponding XPath expressions.
 #.
 Apply the bound schema to an XML document to validate.